icopy-site/awesome/docs/awesome/rbooks.md

 <img src="http://ecx.images-amazon.com/images/I/51SklHvc%2BZL._SX397_BO1,204,203,200_.jpg" width="200px"/>

 Practical Data Science with R shows you how to apply the R programming language and useful statistical techniques to everyday business situations.
-Using examples from marketing, business intelligence, and decision support, it shows you how to design experiments (https://github.com/RomanTsegelskyi/rbooks/blob/master/such as A/B tests), build predictive models, and present results to audiences of all levels.
+Using examples from marketing, business intelligence, and decision support, it shows you how to design experiments (such as A/B tests), build predictive models, and present results to audiences of all levels.

 This book is accessible to readers without a background in data science.
 Some familiarity with basic statistics, R, or another scripting language is assumed.